f5devcentral/f5-agility-labs-Next/docs/class1/module6/lab6c1-highlight_efficiency_gains.rst

    .. image:: ./Optional_WAF_Lab.png
    :scale: 25%

-*** Note the lab guide is fully intended to not overlap with the work done for the Agility lab.
+**Note:** the lab guide is fully intended to not overlap with the work done for the Agility lab.
 You willl be creating separate resources that will not impact your exiting lab progress.